 What You'll Need

 - Cotton gloves (optional)

 As much as possible, military uniforms should be stored flat in an appropriately-sized container.
 Garments that are left hanging can become misshapen from the stress on seams.
-You should use storage boxes sold for archival storage.
-These are made of acid-free paper and are perfectly safe to use.
-Buy the largest size needed because the fewer folds in the uniform, the longer it will last.
+The best choice for flat storage are boxes sold for archival storage.
+These are made of acid-free paper and are perfectly safe for fabric storage.
+Buy the largest size you can because the fewer folds in the uniform, the longer it will last.

 How to Store a Military Uniform

 The first step is to be sure that the uniform and support pieces are as clean as possible.
 Wool dress uniforms should be professionally dry cleaned to remove stains.
 Modern utility uniforms can be professionally cleaned or washed at home.
 All metal and leather elements should be thoroughly cleaned and dried completely to their best state before you begin.
 Be sure every piece is completely dry before storing it.
 Moisture can cause mildew and deterioration of fabric.

 Before you begin, wash and dry your hands—no lotion or creams should be used that can stain clothing.
 For best results, wear clean white cotton gloves.

 Remove Buttons and Metal Embellishments

 Any metal items (buttons, medals, medal bars) should be removed from garments and stored separately.
 The metal could rust or corrode and cause staining to fabrics.
 Wool fabric contains sulfur which attacks the metal.